stanley-1/tp/docs/UserGuide.md

 `edit INDEX [t/TAG]...`
 * Adds new tags to persons who did not have tags associated with them when they were first added to SociaLite.
 * Deletes all existing tags for the person at the specified `INDEX` and replaces them with tags specified in `[t/TAG]...`
+* Each tag can only be up to 50 characters long.
 * The index refers to the index number shown on the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​
 </div>